-- Given the same relative frequency of requests of different types, it is possible to realize the frequency with several different transition matrices. - □ If order is important, measure the transition probabilities directly on the real system. - □ Example: Two packet sizes: Small (80%), Large (20%) - An average of four small packets are followed by an average of one big packet, e.g., ssssbssssbssss.
+- ☐ Given the same relative frequency of requests of different types, it is possible to realize the frequency with several different transition matrices. - □ If order is important, measure the transition probabilities directly on the real system. - □ Example: Two packet sizes: Small (80%), Large (20%)

-Current Next] packet
+Current Next 1 packet

 Packet Small Large

 Small 0.75 0.25

 Large 1 0